AWegnerGitHub/awegnergithub.github.io-content/2023_01_08_chatgpt_breaking_hackerrank_interviews.md

 ## Validating Postal Codes

 At this point, I've shown that ChatGPT can do medium level problems.
 So, I selected a Hard problem: [Validating Postal Codes][18].
-The intersting constraint on this one is that `if` statements aren't allowed.
+The interesting constraint on this one is that `if` statements aren't allowed.
 The goal here is to provide two regular expressions to solve the problem.

 I've built some nasty regular expressions over the years.
 I've talked about [SmokeDetector][21] in the past, and it's role in removing spam from the Stack Exchange network.
 It is built on regular expressions.
 Lots and lots of regular expressions.
 So, I felt pretty comfortable with